Air filters...breathe out

 How could that actually make any sense?

 Second therapy, my issue: son, drugs, sectioning psychosis violence betrayal.
 Perhaps 'inner child' makes more sense?
 No, really, don't make me laugh.
-The outer-child was taller than I am and swinging heavy objects at me if I said the wrong thing, or failed in totally inexplicable ways.
+The outer-child was taller than I am and swinging heavy objects at me if I said the wrong thing, or failed him in totally inexplicable ways.
 And yes, the inner-child work was memorable and a wonderful diversion.
 And the therapist was so, so compassionate and kind.
 But the only session that I found to be helpful was when we discussed my feelings about SSRIs.

 Me - "I'm not angry with the therapists, I am frustrated at the lack of common sense.
 And for people living in that situation, to make out that it's all them, and to patch something that happened to them as a child is not going to help them.
 At this point they need a conversation about what they are doing that helps them, and what can get them through.